 Advances to suppliers and contractors represent prepayments for the acquisition of materials and supplies and is expected to be realized within one (1) year.
-In 2019, the Group recognized provision for impairment loss amounting to P82.94 million on advances which management expects to be unrecoverable (nil in 2018 and 2017, see Notes 3 and 22).
+In 2019, the Group recognized provision for impairment loss on this account amounting to P82.94 million (nil 2020 and 2018, see Note 22).